Join us for an adventure in flavor!

 Nasi Goreng is a little hard to find in your local Asian restaurants, unless you live in some big metros where you have easy access to all types of Asian cuisine.

-But then it’s very easy to create this great fried rice in your kitchen with just a few special ingredients.
-Like any other fried rice it’s a breeze to cook, and you can customize it just the way you like.
+But it’s very easy for me to create this great fried rice in my kitchen with just a few special ingredients.
+Like any other fried rice, it’s a breeze to cook, and I can customize it just the way I like.

 Each has very distinctive regional flavors and flairs.
-But today’s Nasi Goreng can wear a crown over all of them.
+But today’s Indonesian version can wear a crown over all of them.

 This easy Nasi Goreng Recipe for Indonesian fried rice is a great use for leftover rice, and is perfect for busy weeknights!